 This immigrant visa application fee is a separate fee from an I-130 petition filing fee.

-This fee is non-refundable, even if an applicant is found ineligible for a visa.
 Each applicant, regardless of age, needs a separate visa and is required to pay a separate fee.
 If you paid the fee to the National Visa Center (NVC) already then you do not need to pay again at the time of the interview.

 |Beneficiaries of family-sponsored petitions must also include:|